-- (a) Exceed ASHRAE 90.1 baseline requirements by 30 percent.
-Projects unable to exceed ASHRAE 90.1 by 30 percent shall apply for a variance from the Associate Vice President for Facilities and Operations. - (b) Utilize the United States Department of Energy's COMcheck software to demonstrate compliance to the Mandatory Provisions of ASHRAE 90.1. - (c) In accordance with Appendix G: Performance Rating Method of ASHRAE 90.1, use a computer energy simulation program to establish a baseline energy consumption for the entire building and to calculate the percentage energy cost saved above the baseline. - (d) Document the impact of the ECMs in accordance with the Documentation Requirements listed herein. - (e) Provide an Energy Impact Statement as described herein.
+- (a) Exceed ASHRAE 90.1 baseline requirements by 30 percent (design for a total annual energy cost at least 30 percent below that of an ASHRAE 90.1 baseline building).
+Projects unable to meet this requirement shall apply for a variance from the Associate Vice President for Facilities and Operations. - (b) Utilize the United States Department of Energy's COMcheck software to demonstrate compliance to the Mandatory Provisions of ASHRAE 90.1. - (c) In accordance with Appendix G: Performance Rating Method of ASHRAE 90.1, use a computer energy simulation program to establish a baseline energy consumption for the entire building and to calculate the percentage energy cost saved above the baseline. - (d) Document the impact of the ECMs in accordance with the Documentation Requirements listed herein. - (e) Provide an Energy Impact Statement as described herein.